 Definition of Harmonized System Code

-Structure of HS Codes
+Structure of the HS Code

 Importance of HS Code in International Trade